xenacode-art/Catoff-Solana-Task/README.md

 Deploy the smart contract to a local Solana testnet: anchor deploy

 ## Test the minting functionality:
 anchor test-mint

 ## Test the token transfer functionality:
 arduino
 anchor test-transfer

+# Troubleshooting
+If you encounter any issues during deployment or testing, refer to the Anchor documentation for troubleshooting tips and solutions,Thank you.

+# Contributors
+xinacod